Lybecker/ContainerWorkshop/Exercise01/README.md

 	![](EnterVmSettings.png)

 >The Docker VM image automatically opens for port 22, so it can be accessed via SSH.
 You can open other ports via the [Azure portal]((https://portal.azure.com)).
-Follow the [ppen Azure endpoint guide](OpenAzureEndpoint/README.md).
+Follow the [open Azure endpoint guide](OpenAzureEndpoint/README.md).